SABS-R3/software-engineering-day1/_episodes/14-object-oriented.md

 Since functions in Python are just objects of type `function` (try asking Python for the type of a function you've defined), it's perfectly natural to pass them around as arguments to and return values of other functions.

 Function decorators in Python are a modification of the [Decorator](https://en.wikipedia.org/wiki/Decorator_pattern) **Design Pattern**.
-Design Patterns are established templates that we can use to design the interactions beteen components in software using the Object Oriented paradigm.
+Design Patterns are established templates that we can use to design the interactions between components in software using the Object Oriented paradigm.
 Many of these come from a book titled '[Design Patterns](https://en.wikipedia.org/wiki/Design_Patterns)' by Erich Gamma *et al*, published in 1994.

 ## Relationships